On Oct. 9, 1804, a snow hurricane struck Eastern New England, the first time in recorded history a tropical storm produced snowfall.

 “It spread horror and devastation through the whole town," the broadside reported.
-"One of the western stages passing West Boston bridge was upset by the force of the wind and several of the passengers considerably hurt."
+The force of the wind knocked over a western stage, seriously injuring several passengers.

 The steeple of Old North Church fell on the house next door and crushed it.
-Fortunately, the family who rented the house was on a visit or they would have been killed.
+Fortunately, the family who rented the house had left on a visit.

 A young servant named Lydia Bennet wasn't so lucky.
 She worked for Ebenezer Eaton in his grand new brick house in West Boston.
 A neighbor noticed the battlements were giving away and alerted Eaton, who took his wife and children to a safer place.

 A few minutes later the battlements fell in, killing Lydia Bennet and seriously injuring three other servants.

 Rain and Snow